-In addition to the quarterly performance reporting to the MIJB, there is a requirement under the Public Sector (Joint Working) (Scotland) Act 2014 for the MIJB to produce and publish an Annual Performance Report setting out an assessment of performance in planning and carrying out the delegated functions for which they are responsible.
+Performance is reported quarterly to the Audit, Performance and Risk Committee of the MIJB.
+In addition to the quarterly reporting, there is a requirement under the Public Sector (Joint Working) (Scotland) Act 2014 for the MIJB to produce and publish an Annual Performance Report setting out an assessment of performance in planning and carrying out the delegated functions for which they are responsible.
 The Annual Performance Report is due to be published by 31 July each year.